kambahr/go-icann-api-client/README.md

 According to ICANN terms, each tld must be downloaded no more than once in 24 hours.
 Considering the large amount of information to process + the time it takes to prepare the results for a purpose (i.e. indexing), 48 hours is deemed to be the minimum time between downloads.

-TODO: the 48-hr internval is currently hard-coded, but it can be read, as an option, from a config setting.

 ## Security
 ### Required args
 The following variables must be set via the environment variables: